 Next, you’ll need to complete the necessary renovations and make any upgrades.
 Some homes may need more extensive repairs than others.

-Whether you’ve purchased an apartment, duplex, single-family home or condo, renovate the property to include desirable features, make sure it meets structural and safety codes and is inhabitable for your future tenants.
+Whether you’ve purchased an apartment, duplex, single-family home or condo, you’ll want to renovate the property to include desirable features.
+Make sure it also meets structural and safety codes and is inhabitable for future tenants.

 Rent

-Following the renovation of the property, you’ll need to settle on a rental price and a strategy to find renters.
+Once the renovation is complete, select a rental price and a strategy to find renters.
 When you vet prospective tenants, check for a good credit history and steady employment.
 If you can, get references from previous landlords.

 As a property owner, running background and credit checks can help you thoroughly screen potential tenants.